The Clive Richards Foundation

 • Liz

 Legacy: The Foundation continues the philanthropic vision of Clive Richards OBE DL (d.
-2021), who was recognized for his exceptional charitable giving and served as Patron of Cobalt Health.
+2021), who was recognised for his exceptional charitable giving and served as Patron of Cobalt Health.
 The Foundation remains funded by Sylvia Richards and investment income.

 How to Apply